Just recently, I remembered why I'm not keen on winter. Can't be doing with cold weather - it seem to get right into my bones.

 Of course, I didn't have enough of it for a scarf but it made a beautiful piece of cloth, which will get used for something, sometime.

 Then I started thinking, "what if?"
 My first "what if?" was using short rows to make diamonds along the centre of the knitting.
 I knitted the initial triangle, but then, after the next triangle, I slipped stitches to the centre and knitted a double-sided version, for the centre diamond.
-Then I slip stitches to the end and knitted the second side triangle.
+Then I slip stitched to the end and knitted the second side triangle.
 It worked as I imagined but I wasn't thrilled with the results.
 The join between the changes in direction was much more pronounced, perhaps because there's a lot more distortion in the knitting and therefore tension on the stitches.
-If I used textures yarn, that probably wouldn't be as obvious, but I found the process quite tedious.
+If I used textured yarn, that probably wouldn't be as obvious, but I found the process quite tedious.
 It's not exciting enough to show in a picture.

 My second "what if"? was to change the stitches.
 Obviously, a scarf needs to be double-sided, so the pattern uses garter stitch.
 The interest is in the changes in the direction of the rows and the variegated yarn.
 I tried a rib with a dropped stitch pattern in one triangle, doing it both sides of the knitting, and that worked very well.